jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 "Why didn't they plan for this?"

+Well let me ask you, what did "they" say when you asked about this stuff?
+Nothing, because you, me, all of us probably never did.

-Too many of us on Main Street thought to call ourselves consumers and taxpayers meant it was okay to assume "they" inside Big Business or Big Government was looking out for our best interests.
+Too many of us on Main Street thought to call ourselves employees, consumers, and taxpayers meant it was okay to assume "they" inside Big Business or Big Government was looking out for our best interests.

+Did you demand to see your bosses work from home emergency procedures?
 Have you ever demanded hospitals stock months of medical supplies?
 Have you ever seen a politician's pandemic plan?
-Why would "they" do these things, if you don't care about it?
+Why would "they" do these things, if you didn't demand it?

-Our problem isn't that we don't care, it's that we've been obsessed with Left/Right politics and thought "fighting for our healthcare" meant picking aside for (or against) policies like Obama-care.
-But picking a side barely makes a difference.
+Our problem isn't that we don't care, it's that we've been obsessed with Left/Right politics and thought "fighting for our society" or "fighting for our healthcare" meant picking aside for (or against) policies like Obama-care.
+But picking a side in that endless talking head debate barely makes a difference.

-Because, over the last several decades, the Left's ideology of Big Government and the right's ideology of Big Business came together to make a philosophy of Big Problems for Main Street.
-A 3500% increase in government and corporate middlemen means cleaners, paramedics, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.
+Because, over the last several decades, supporting the Left's ideology of Big Government or the right's ideology of Big Business, only came together to make a philosophy of Big Problems for Main Street.
+Both sides benefited from the 3500% increase in government and corporate middlemen.

+All these middlemen sucked away resources for themselves, while holding back technology upgrades for customers and workers.
+And, now that means cleaners, paramedics, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
 Face masks are already running low.
 So are disinfectant cleaners.
 Hand sanitizers are often empty.
 More ventilators are needed, but no one knows where to get them.
 Even with so many bureaucrats and historical examples, no one was planning for a disaster.

 I can sympathize.
-Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up, as if we learned nothing from the storm last month.
+Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.
+Even though there's a new storm every few months.

-As a result, long-time and loyal customers can wait hours to speak with somebody and months to get their checks.
+As a result, long-time and loyal customers can wait hours to speak with somebody and months to get their claim checks.
 During my time, I'd have to (somehow) explain to customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.

-It sucked, trying to explain the nonsense.
+It sucked trying to explain the nonsense.
 These customers paid their bills, and their claim was approved.
-Yet, they were like a ship-wrecked man on a beach, desperately waving at passing ships because he has no real levers of power to wield.
+Yet, they were like a ship-wrecked man on a beach, desperately waving at passing ships because he has no levers of power to wield.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/TartTeemingAtlanticblackgoby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_Isn't this what it feels like waiting on hold?
+And the customers are the ones paying the bills.
+To hold the levers of power again, we'll need to build our own tools.
+Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

-There is no good reason my customers had to wait.
+There is no good reason why my customers had to wait.
 But like I said above, the powerful managers and executives won't give regular people a fair deal if they don't have to.

 It's sad if you think about it.